School of Journalism and Mass Communication

-Students may take JOMC 153 News Writing in the first semester of their sophomore year.
-JOMC 101 The World of Mass Communication and 102 Exploring the Visual World are open to first-year students and sophomores.
+Students may take JOMC 153 Writing and Reporting in the first semester of their sophomore year.
+JOMC 101 Media Revolution and 102 Exploring the Visual World are open to first-year students and sophomores.
 Seniors have first priority for courses, then juniors, then sophomores.
 Many courses require prerequisites and are restricted to majors only.

 Students should take the introductory courses in their major area of study as soon as possible because those courses are prerequisites for subsequent ones.
 Those introductory courses are as follows:

-• Journalism area of study: JOMC 221 Audio-Video Information Gathering, JOMC 253 Reporting.
+Journalism area of study: JOMC 221 Audio-Video Information Gathering, JOMC 253 Introduction to Public Affairs Reporting.

 The school prepares men and women for careers in journalism and mass communication by offering an academic program that provides a basic liberal arts education, an understanding of the responsibilities of a free press in a democratic society, and a fundamental knowledge of journalistic and mass communication techniques and substance.

 Students are responsible for meeting all other graduation requirements.
-If they have questions about their requirements they should consult an advisor in the school’s Student Records and Registration Office (Carroll Hall), or an associate dean.
-Specific information about graduation requirements, advising, registration, and other procedures is also available at MyUNC and in the Academic Guide on the JOMC Web site.
+If they have questions about their requirements they should consult an advisor in the school's Student Records and Registration Office (Carroll Hall), or an associate dean.
+Specific information about graduation requirements, advising, registration, and other procedures is also available on the JOMC Web site.

 The school cannot guarantee that courses needed to satisfy a student's degree requirements will be offered during summer school.
 Students who plan to complete degree requirements in summer school should be aware that low enrollments sometimes force the school to cancel certain courses or sections during either or both summer sessions.